Deceptrax123/Defending-GNNs-against-Adversarial-Attacks-using-Contrastive-Self-Supervised-Learning/README.md

 # Developing Molecular Embeddings through Contrastive Learning
-This repository was used in the  <a href="">Molecular Property Prediction Project</a>.
+This repository was used in the  <a href="https://github.com/Deceptrax123/Molecule-Chemical-Property-Prediction-using-Graph-Isomorphism-and-Contrastive-Pretraining">Molecular Property Prediction Project</a>.
 The pre-trained backbone can be extended for several other uses cases as well.

 ## Running the Scripts
 - Follow the procedure detailed <a href="https://github.com/Deceptrax123/Molecular-Graph-Featuriser" >here</a> to save the tensors of all molecular graphs.